IngHK/TinyComMonitor/README.md

 * consists of hardware that is connected to the full-duplex COM lines (UARTs), monitors the data traffic and visualizes them on a terminal computer e.g. with PuTTY as terminal software
 * can monitor each kind of serial line physic (e.g. RS-232, RS-485, RS-422, TTL, ...)
 * uses cheap and easy procurable hardware components and is simple to assemble on a breadboard
-* runs on the widely used [*Black Pill*](https://github.com/WeActStudio/WeActStudio.MiniSTM32F4x1) board with [STM32F401 microcontroller](https://en.wikipedia.org/wiki/STM32) and this project provides the ready-to-flash binary firmware file
+* runs on the widely used [WeAct Studio *Black Pill*](https://github.com/WeActStudio/WeActStudio.MiniSTM32F4x1) board with the [STM32F401 microcontroller](https://www.st.com/en/microcontrollers-microprocessors/stm32f401.html) and this project provides the ready-to-flash binary firmware file

 ## Features